API

 An internal (N)RM error has caused a message processing failure. |

-- class supa.connection.error.Variable(value)
+- class supa.connection.error.Variable(*values)

 Variable to namespace mapping.